Magro28/javaRayTracer/README.md

 The final rendering of the picture above (600x400 pixels) with 50 samples by pixel antialiasing took 8 minutes.
 Double the size took already almost 1 hour.\
 If you like to render your own image check out the WorldGenerator class which I used for the scene building.

+## Dependencies
+Only apache.commons.math3 for the Vector3D class.
+Was too lazy to code all the vector math myself. 😅

 ## Features
 ### Objects
 It only supports spheres for now